tiffanysun1/mojo-gpu-puzzles/book/src/puzzle_31/puzzle_31.md

 Use profiling tools to investigate three kernels and answer analysis questions about occupancy optimization.
 The kernels compute identical results but use resources very differently - your job is to discover why performance and occupancy behave counterintuitively!

 > The specific numerical results shown in this puzzle are based on **NVIDIA A10G (Ampere 8.6)** hardware.
-Your results will vary depending on your GPU architecture (Pascal, Turing, Ampere, Ada, Hopper, etc.), but the **fundamental concepts, methodology, and insights remain universally applicable** across all modern NVIDIA GPUs.
+Your results will vary depending on your GPU vendor and architecture (NVIDIA: Pascal/Turing/Ampere/Ada/Hopper, AMD: RDNA/GCN, Apple: M1/M2/M3/M4), but the **fundamental concepts, methodology, and insights remain universally applicable** across modern GPUs.
 Use `pixi run gpu-specs` to get your specific hardware values.

 ## Configuration